VladislavBoutwood/Player-Engagement-Analysis-Prediction/README.md

 | Gradient Boosting   | 0.91     | 0.91                     | 0.91                  | 0.91                    |
 | LightGBM            | 0.91     | 0.91                     | 0.91                  | 0.91                    |
 | CatBoost            | 0.92     | 0.92                     | 0.92                  | 0.92                    |

-*(Update the table with the actual metrics from your model evaluations)*

 Based on the initial evaluation, models like CatBoost, Random Forest, Gradient Boosting, and LightGBM show promising results in predicting player engagement levels.